Difference Between a Line of Credit and a Personal Loan?

 We have gone through the major difference between a line of credit and a personal loan.
 There are also some similarities that you should consider before deciding on one or the other.

 First of all, whichever financial vehicle you choose, you will have to qualify for it.
 Both of these financial tools are provided by private entities with no obligation to do business with you.
 You get the best terms on both vehicles if you have a great credit score.
 You may be able to negotiate better rates based on the individual history that you have with the financial institution, but don’t bet on it.
-In most cases, the application for a loan is vetted by an automated system.
+In most cases, an automated system vets the application for a loan.

 If you do not look good on paper, you may not be getting the loan.
 With this in mind, make sure that you fix your credit before you walk into a financial institution looking for a line of credit or a personal loan.